Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Introduction

-The proposed path-following algorithm with a varying case-weight $\omega$ does not only offer the LOO solutions efficiently, but also provides case influence measures and a new way of approximating the model degrees of freedom.
+The proposed path-following algorithm with a varying case-weight $\omega$ does not only offer the LOO solutions efficiently, but also provides case-influence measures.
 We demonstrate numerically and analytically that the computational cost of the proposed algorithm in evaluation of LOO CV scores could be much lower than that of a simple competing method.
 This also allows an efficient evaluation of the influence of the case on the fitted model as a function of $\omega$.
-Different from case-deletion diagnostics \citep{cook1977, belsley1980}, \cite{cook1986localassess} proposed analogous case influence graphs to assess local influence of a statistical model.
-Using the case-weight adjusted solution path, we can generate case influence graphs efficiently for penalized quantile regression and examine the influence of small perturbations of data on regression quantiles.
-In contrast to mean regression, it is observed that cases with almost identical case deletion statistics could have quite different case influence graphs in quantile regression.
-In addition, we generalize the \textit{leave-one-out lemma} by considering {a data perturbation scheme that is more general than case deletion and naturally associated with the case weight adjustment.
-Using the generalized lemma, we propose} a new approach to approximating model degrees of freedom based on the case-weight adjusted solutions.
-Numerically, we observe that data dimension and penalty parameter value can influence the computational time of the algorithm.
+Different from case-deletion diagnostics \citep{cook1977, belsley1980}, \cite{cook1986localassess} proposed analogous case-influence graphs to assess local influence of a statistical model.
+Using the case-weight adjusted solution path, we can generate case-influence graphs efficiently for penalized quantile regression and examine the influence of small perturbations of data on regression quantiles.
+In contrast to mean regression, it is observed that cases with almost identical case deletion statistics could have quite different case-influence graphs in quantile regression.
+Numerically, we observe that the data dimension and the value of the penalty parameter can influence the computational time of the algorithm.

-The paper is organized as follows. { Section \ref{Sec: w_path} proposes a path-following algorithm for case-weight adjusted quantile regression with ridge penalty for cross validation.
+The paper is organized as follows.
+Section \ref{Sec: w_path} proposes a path-following algorithm for case-weight adjusted quantile regression with ridge penalty for cross validation.
 A formal validation of the algorithm is provided on the basis of the optimality conditions.
-Section \ref{sec_caseinf} presents another application of the case-weight adjusted solutions {for measuring case influence on regression quantiles and approximating the model degrees of freedom. } In Section \ref{sec:empirical}, some numerical studies are presented to illustrate the applications of the proposed case-weight adjusted solution path algorithm and its favorable computational efficiency for computing LOO CV scores.
+Section \ref{sec_caseinf} presents another application of the case-weight adjusted solutions for measuring case influence on regression quantiles.
+In Section \ref{sec:empirical}, some numerical studies are presented to illustrate the applications of the proposed case-weight adjusted solution path algorithm and its favorable computational efficiency for computing LOO CV scores.
+In Section~\ref{sec:data}, we demonstrate the utility of the proposed method for analyzing real-world data by assessing the case influence in quantile regression.
 We conclude with some remarks in Section \ref{sec:discussion}.
-Technical proofs are provided in Appendix. }
+Technical proofs are provided in Appendix.